bentoml/BentoVLLM/llama4-17b-scout-instruct/README.md

 ## Prerequisites
 - You have gained access to `meta-llama/Llama-4-Scout-17B-16E-Instruct` on [Hugging Face](https://huggingface.co/meta-llama/Llama-4-Scout-17B-16E-Instruct).
-- If you want to test the Service locally, we recommend you use Nvidia GPUs with at least 80GBx8 VRAM (e.g about 8 H100 GPUs).
+- If you want to test the Service locally, we recommend you use Nvidia GPUs with at least 141GBx8 VRAM (e.g about 8 H200 GPUs or 16 H100 GPUs).

 ## Install dependencies